riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 * [Go](https://go.dev/blog/ismmkeynote) (implies write barriers cost 4%-7%; also write barriers made them give up "ROC" and generational GC)

+Read barriers generally cost more because reads are much more common than writes.
+Also this data is pure barrier cost.
+The cost of concurrency is much higher than barrier cost.
 To make precise measurement is hard and it depends on specific runtime, hardware, and workload.

 How do we understand the cost?